Gold Bar

 Unusual Key Activity to Investigate Immediately

-Last year, physical security incidents increased 28%, with theft accounting for 48% of these breaches.
+In 2022, physical security incidents increased 28%, with theft accounting for 48% of these breaches.
 Almost 40% of research participants blame the increase on the economy, while others point to security guard shortages, insider problems, and reduced business hours.
 In fact, these factors are all employee theft risks, representing motivation (financial pressures), means (physical access), and opportunity (lack of supervision).
 Implementing key management systems is a critical step in reducing theft risks by controlling who can use keys and assets.
 But how do you know if employees are abusing their access?

 Physical security statistics graphics